Case Study — YieldSphere

 The Market Data Integration Changed Decision Culture

-When managers could see current-market margin per crop in real time, they began making planting and sales decisions based on forward margin rather than historical cost-plus.
+When managers could see current-market NAV impact per protocol in real time, they began making reallocation decisions based on live risk-adjusted return rather than end-of-week reporting.
 This was the highest-value outcome — and was discovered, not planned.

 Work With Halkwinds